Alcibiades Diamandi: Refuge in Romania

 Towards the second year of the Italian occupation, guerilla actions broke out in the area, between the Greek Resistance supported by the Allied Forces and the Italo-German side.
 The chaos that ensued drove Diamandi to leave (either that or he was ordered back) to Romania.
 Diamandi was arrested by the Romanian Communist Secret Service ”Securitate” on 21 February 1948.
 He died in the Prefecture of Police in Bucharest some months later supposedly under torture by Soviet Agent Mihail Dulgheru.

-Matoussi escaped, first to Athens then to Romania too, while Rapoutikas was shot dead by one of the Greek factions involved in guerilla activities just outside Larissa (the Greeks then tied his corpse on the back a donkey and paraded him through the Aromanians villages of the Pindus – this was intended in order to scare the local populace and as a final proof that the Roman Legion had reached its end).
+Matoussi escaped, first to Athens then to Romania too, while Rapoutikas was shot dead by one of the Greek factions involved in guerilla activities just outside Larissa (the Greeks then tied his corpse on the back a donkey and paraded him through the Aromanian villages of the Pindus – this was intended in order to scare the local populace and as a final proof that the Roman Legion had reached its end).